Abzali8806/AAA-landing-page/replit.md

-# OptiFlows - Workflow Automation Agency
+# OptiFlows - AI Voice Agent Agency for Healthcare

 ## Overview

-OptiFlows is a full-stack web application for a workflow automation agency.
-The application is built as a single-page marketing website with a contact form submission system.
-It features a modern, responsive design with dark theme aesthetics, animations, and comprehensive UI components.
+OptiFlows is a full-stack web application for an AI voice agent agency specializing in healthcare practices.
+The application is built as a single-page marketing website targeting dentistry, concierge/primary care, and weight loss clinics.
+It features a modern, professional design with healthcare-focused messaging, HIPAA compliance emphasis, and comprehensive UI components designed to convert healthcare professionals.

 ## System Architecture